 Youth can certainly spark new energy, but love sustains it.

-Lori is a yoga teacher and musician.
+Lauren Flynn is a yoga teacher and musician.
 She lives with her much younger boyfriend in the mountains of Colorado.
 They eat ice cream and lift very heavy things while listening to music.
 Find her on Facebook.

 Editor: April Dawn Ricchuito